ultimate271/notes/sanderson/mistbornTFE02.06.md

 you’re thinking, Vin.
 You’ve got a much larger enemy threatening you.
 What do you do?”

+#### The idea to feint a rebellion to move the Garrison comes from Vin
 “Well,” she said slowly.
 “You don’t fight him, that’s for certain.
 Even if you won somehow, you’d be so hurt and broken that you couldn’t fight off anyone else.”